ember-learn/ember-blog/source/CONTRIBUTING.md

 `git push --set-upstream origin blog/embertimes-#`

 - Create a pull request from your repo on Github.

 There should be an open pull request titled: `[WIP] The Ember Times No. #` Please include reference to this PR in your pull request.

 For example: "Add a section to Ember Times [`#46`](https://github.com/ember-learn/ember-blog/pull/46)"

 Thank you for contributing to Ember Times!

+## December

+In December 2019 we are organising a blog series featuring an interesting addon each day.
+If you want to contribute, please claim one of the `December` issues in the [`ember-learn/ember-blog` repository](https://github.com/ember-learn/ember-blog/issues?q=is%3Aissue+is%3Aopen+december) and review [our December Contribution Guide to get started!](https://github.com/ember-learn/ember-blog/blob/master/source/december-2019-blog-series-template.md)